Dr. Jeremy Wiggins

 Assistant Professor of Music

-Coordinator of Choral Activities and Co-Coordinator of Graduate Studies, Choral Music Education
+Coordinator of Choral Activities and Graduate Studies, Choral Music Education

-Jeremy Wiggins is Assistant Professor of Music, Coordinator of Choral Activities and Co-Coordinator of Graduate Studies, at Western Connecticut State University where he conducts the University Chorus and Concert Chorale and undergraduate and graduate courses in conducting, choral literature, and music education.
+Dr. Jeremy Wiggins is Assistant Professor of Music, Coordinator of Choral Activities and Graduate Studies, at Western Connecticut State University where he conducts the University Choir and Concert Chorale.
+Wiggins teaches graduate and undergraduate courses in conducting, choral literature, and music education.
 Wiggins maintains an active schedule as a conductor, clinician, and presenter throughout the United States with recent engagements at state and regional ACDA and MEA conferences.
-His scholarly interests include conducting pedagogy, choral literature, strategies for musicianship training, and culturally responsive teaching practices
+His scholarly interests include conducting pedagogy, choral literature, strategies for musicianship training, and culturally responsive teaching practices.
+Beginning in 2019, Wiggins began serving as the R&R Co-Chair for University and College Choir for the Connecticut Chapter of ACDA.
+Most recently, Wiggins was named the new Artistic Director of the renowned Charis Chamber Voices based in Westchester County, New York.

 Wiggins recently conducted the U.S. premiere of Pēteris Vasks’ Da Pacem Domine as part of the Canterbury Concert Series in Tallahassee, Florida and served as the Chorus Master for Florida State Opera where he prepared the ensemble for performances of Verdi’s La traviata collegiate premiere of Carlisle Floyd’s The Prince of Players.
 Wiggins has also conducted performances of Strauss’ Die Fledermaus in conjunction with CSU Fullerton Opera.